 The idea of the Guided mode is that it offers a range of different photo editing effects that you can achieve, but walks you through each step so that you can see what the software is doing, change settings or options to suit your taste and learn key tools so that you can achieve the same effects yourself later on.

-The Guided mode shows how a series of steps can produce a much more sophisticated result than a single tool or adjustment, and this is how professionals and experts approach photo editing.
+The Guided mode shows how a series of steps can produce a much more sophisticated result than a single tool or adjustment.
+This is how professionals and experts approach photo editing.

 You’ll also find a range of Photoshop Elements tutorials on Adobe’s website.